Diffusion Models for Wireless Communications: Fundamentals of Diffusion Models

-Drawing an input sample from some unknown and possibly complicated distribution, the forward diffusion process is defined by adding Gaussian noise with adjustable variance at each time-steps, which is known as ``variance scheduling'' in ML literature.
-By doing so, data samples gradually lose their distinguishable features as the time-step goes on, such that after a sufficient number of steps, they approach an isotropic Gaussian distribution \cite{DM_Ho}.
+As illustrated in Fig. \ref{fig:DM}, diffusion models are comprised of two processes, namely forward diffusion process and parametrized reverse process.
+Within the forward process, data is mapped into noise by using a Gaussian diffusion kernel, gradually perturbing the input data.
+In other words, at each step of the forward process, Gaussian noise is incrementally added to the data.
+The second process is a parametrized reverse process that aims to ``undo'' the forward diffusion in an iterative denoising mechanism (a.k.a sampling), regenerating the original samples out of noisy input.
+Drawing a sample from an unknown (and possibly complicated) distribution, the forward diffusion process is defined by adding Gaussian noise with adjustable variance at each time-steps, which is known as variance scheduling.
+Data samples gradually lose their distinguishable features as the time-step goes on, such that after a sufficient number of steps, they approach an isotropic Gaussian distribution \cite{DM_Ho}.
 The variance scheduling is designed beforehand, which results in samples with different noise levels over time as illustrated in Fig. \ref{fig:DM}.
-Intuitively, this implies that by properly designing the variance scheduling in the diffusion process, the model would be able to ``see'' different structures of the distortion noise during training, making it robust against a wide range of distortion levels when sampling.
-Within the diffusion model framework, a neural network is trained to estimate the noise vector in the distorted data.
-Accordingly, the diffusion model is trained based on a loss function that calculates an error measure (e.g., MSE) between the true diffused noise term and the approximated noise, as demonstrated in Fig. \ref{fig:details}.
-Then during the inference (sampling) phase, the reverse diffusion process is run to regenerate the true samples from noisy signals.
-This is illustrated in Fig. \ref{fig:details}.
-The probabilistic model of the reverse process cannot be easily estimated, as it requires the knowledge of the distribution of all possible data samples to calculate the reverse conditional probabilities.
-Hence, a neural network was trained in order to approximate (learn) the reverse process.
+Intuitively, this implies that by properly designing the variance scheduling in the diffusion process, the model would be able to ``see'' different structures of the distortion noise during training, making it \emph{robust} against a wide range of distortions when sampling.
+Then a neural network is trained, with the noisy samples along with an embedding of the time-steps as input, with the objective of estimating the noise vector in the distorted data.
+The diffusion model is trained based on a loss function that calculates an error measure, e.g., mean-squared error (MSE), between the true diffused noise term and the predicted noise as shown in Fig. \ref{fig:details}.
+Finally, during the inference (sampling), the reverse diffusion process is run to regenerate the true samples from noisy signals.